Colored noise driven unitarity violation causing dynamical quantum state reduction: Colored noise driven unitarity violation

 Having found a formal expression for the SUV dynamics driven by a general noise process, we will now focus on two particular (physically motivated) models for the evolution of the noise.
 Both fall in the class of It\^o drift-diffusion models, and are continuous Markov stochastic processes.

 The first stochastic process we consider is the so-called Ornstein-Uhlenbeck (OU) process~\cite{OU_OG1930,Doob42,gardiner2004handbook,Risken1996}, given by:

-The OU process has correlations that decay exponentially within the characteristic time $\tau$, and it evolves towards a steady-state Gaussian distribution centered on $\xi=0$, independent of initial conditions~\cite{gardiner2004handbook}.
+The OU process has correlations that decay exponentially within the characteristic time $\tau$, and it evolves towards a steady-state Gaussian distribution centered on $\xi=0$, independent of initial conditions and given by $\rho^{\infty}(\xi)=\frac{1}{\sqrt{2\pi}}e^{\frac{-\xi^2}{2}}$~\cite{gardiner2004handbook,Risken1996,Pavliotis2008}.
 A well-known application of the OU process in statistical physics is modelling the velocity of a particle undergoing damped Brownian motion in a fluid~\cite{Zwanzig2001}.
 In the setting of SUV dynamics considered here, there is no thermal environment inducing random motion, and $\xi_t$ instead represents an effective description for the influence of a physical field outside of quantum mechanics driving stochastic dynamics in Hilbert space~\cite{Wezel10}.

 In the OU process, $\xi_t$ can take values on the entire real line.
-From any ensemble of initial values, it relaxes to a steady-state or equilibrium Gaussian distribution given by $\rho^{\infty}(\xi)=\frac{1}{\sqrt{2\pi}}e^{\frac{-\xi^2}{2}}$.
-The trajectory of and individual noise realisation with sharp initial condition $\xi_0$ is analytically described by~\cite{gardiner2004handbook}:
+The trajectory of an individual noise realisation with sharp initial condition $\xi_0$ is analytically described by~\cite{gardiner2004handbook}:

 Here integrating a time-dependent function with the Wiener measure represents a standard It\^o integral.
 From Eq.~\eqref{Eq:OU_gen_sol_main}, we can compute the mean and the autocorrelation, given initial conditions.
-Sampling $\xi_0$ from the steady state distribution we have $\mathbb{E}_{\xi}[\xi_0]=0$, and we find:
+Sampling $\xi_0$ from its steady state distribution, and using Eq.~\eqref{Eq:OU_gen_sol_main}, we find:

-These results may also be obtained by considering the (adjoint) infinitesimal generator of It\^o processes, solving the corresponding Fokker-Planck-Kolmogorov (FPK) equations, and computing the mean and autocorrelation from given initial conditions for an ensemble of noise processes (as described in more detail in Appendix~\ref{app})~\cite{gardiner2004handbook,Risken1996,oksendal2003stochastic}.
+These results may also be obtained by considering the (adjoint) infinitesimal generator of It\^o processes, solving the corresponding Fokker-Planck-Kolmogorov (FPK) equations, and computing the mean and autocorrelation from given initial conditions for an ensemble of noise processes (as described in more detail in Appendix~\ref{app:Noise_Characterization})~\cite{gardiner2004handbook,Risken1996,oksendal2003stochastic}.